-Leading Economic Index in Brazil is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Leading Economic Index in Brazil to stand at 0.30 in 12 months time.
-In the long-term, the Brazil IBC-Br Economic Activity Index is projected to trend around 0.40 percent in 2020, according to our econometric models.
+Leading Economic Index Brazil increased 0.82 percent in December of 2023 over the same month in the previous year.
+Leading Economic Index in Brazil is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil IBC-Br Economic Activity Index is projected to trend around 2.00 percent in 2025, according to our econometric models.